 Miss Bishop (Red Reception, EYFS leader)

-I am now in my seventh year of teaching, after graduating from Sheffield Hallam in 2012 with a BA Hons in Early Years Education.
-I have worked in childcare settings such as PFI's since the age of 17 and previous to teaching at Ash Green, I have taught both Y1 and EYFS in two Stoke on Trent schools.
+I am now in my ninth year of teaching, after graduating from Sheffield Hallam in 2012 with a BA Hons in Early Years Education.
+I have worked in childcare settings since the age of 17 and previous to teaching at Ash Green, I have taught both Y1 and EYFS in two Stoke on Trent schools.

 Mrs Parsons (Blue Reception)

 I am in my 13th year of teaching.
 I came into teaching after working within the business sector and realising it wasn't for me.
 I completed my PGCE at MMU and haven't looked back since.
 I have been lucky enough to have taught across the key stages, giving me valuable insight as to where children need to be, teaching in Key Stage One and Two before being given the opportunity to teach within the early years.
 This was when I discovered my passion lies within the early years, supporting and enabling children to learn and develop and nurturing their curiosity.
 I have taught within Reception and Nursery and love watching children blossom and grow both educationally and emotionally.
 The early years are the ground work for the future and it is here that I can honestly say that all staff in the early years have the children 's best interest at heart.
 We work on providing children with the best start, building on their skills, enabling them to explore the world around them promoting their inner inquisitiveness and building a love of learning.
 We are here as a team to support your child and you.

 What we're learning this term